At the Launch of XR in October 2018, Greta Thunberg asked:

 What would the tax rate have to be to give everyone an unconditional basic income, and tax everyone at the same flat rate on all other income?
-The amount of the UBI can be a separate discussion.
+The amount of the UBI is a separate discussion.

 The government has access to high powered computers.
-If they reveal that the tax rate required to fund this arrangement is impossibly high, the nation is already bankrupt.
-But of course that is not the case, Work done by Richard Murphy and Howard Reed suggests that even if financed entirely out of personal income tax, that would be around 60%, considerably lower than was accepted by the rich in the 1940s.
+If they revealed that the tax rate required to fund this arrangement is impossibly high, the nation is already bankrupt.
+But of course that is not the case, Work done by Richard Murphy and Howard Reed suggests that even if financed entirely out of personal income tax, that would be around 60%, considerably lower than the rich paid willingly in the 1940s.
 Other forms of taxation, notably Land Value Tax and ecological taxes would bring this personal tax rate down considerably.
-So a UBI is affordable.

 But what if an MP (or whoever) were to continue, naively,

 “On what grounds is anything other than putting everyone on exactly the same basis justified”?